-Wherever possible, matters or cases have been selected according to some event which occurred during fiscal year 2000 (October 1, 1999, through September 30, 2000).
-Some data files provided by source agencies are organized according to a calendar year time frame; these have been combined and divided into fiscal years for purposes of the Compendium.
+Wherever possible, matters or cases have been selected according to the event which occurred during fiscal year 2003 (October 1, 2002, through September 30, 2003).
 Files which are organized by their source agencies according to fiscal year nonetheless include some pertinent records in later years' files.
-For example, tabulations of suspects in matters concluded during fiscal year 2000 in this Compendium have been assembled from source files containing records of 2000 matters concluded which were entered into the data system during fiscal years 2000 or 2001.
+For example, tabulations of suspects in matters concluded during fiscal year 2003 in this Compendium have been assembled from source files containing records of 2003 matters concluded which were entered into the data system during fiscal years 2003 or 2004.